Teach Courses, Short Courses, and Workshops

-The work is part-time, and tutors are compensated per student.
+The work is part-time, and instructors are compensated per student.
 Employment for full year courses runs the full academic year.
 Because families register students on a per-course basis, student numbers are not guaranteed year to year.
 We make best guesses, and we will always be up front about how many students we expect to register.
 Sometimes we offer courses that do not end up running due to low enrollment (typically we have a minimum of six students).
-New tutors often start "small," with lower numbers in tutorials, but after a year, they become known and draw more students in subsequent courses.
+New instructors often start "small," with lower numbers in courses, but after a year, they become known and draw more students in subsequent courses.
 The better you can get to know our families, the more likely you are to draw students.
-We are entrepreneurial in that tutors are encouraged to build their student base, and we are most interested in candidates who would like to be with us for several years (though no commitment beyond one school year is required).
+We are entrepreneurial in that instructors are encouraged to build their student base, and we are most interested in candidates who would like to be with us for several years (though no commitment beyond one school year is required).

 Teach in an Ecumenical Setting

 We are an ecumenical Christian organization grounded in the Nicene faith.
-All tutors (and staff) must subscribe to the Nicene Creed (the broadest and most basic definition of Christian orthodoxy) and be active members of their local congregation.
-We do not have the same religious requirements for our students, and though the vast majority are Christians, we welcome students from outside the Christian tradition.
+All instructors (and staff) must subscribe to the Nicene Creed (the broadest and most basic definition of Christian orthodoxy) and be active members of their local congregation.
+We do not have the same religious requirements for our students, and though the vast majority are from Christian homes, we welcome students from outside the Christian tradition.

 Qualifications of New Hope Instructors

 When hiring at New Hope, we look for well-rounded, experienced Christian educators.
 Our instructors come from a variety of backgrounds and span a range of Christian traditions and pedagogical training.
 The following items lay out the basic qualifications of a New Hope instructor.

-- We seek teachers who have expertise in their subject area and competence in ancillary disciplines.
-A college degree in one's subject area is required, though many of our tutors have masters degrees as well.
+We seek instructors who have expertise in their subject area and competence in ancillary disciplines.
+A college degree in one's subject area is required, though many of our instructors have masters degrees as well.